 - All responsibilities of the administration, faculty and staff are vested in and determined by the President.
 St. Thomas Aquinas uses best practices in a President / Principal model.
 The President is the chief executive officer of the school. - The Principal is the Chief Academic Officer of the school.
-The Principal oversees the supervision of the faculty, the facilities, admissions, public relations dimensions of the school, and oversees the administrators who coordinate the day-to-day operations of the school. - The Director of Admission develops, organizes and manages enrollment strategies as well as coordinating advancement and fundraising goals. - The Director of Advancement develops, organizes and manages, and coordinates advancement and fundraising goals. - The Communications and Marketing Coordinator establishes and manages the school's comprehensive communications and marketing plan to ensure a clear and consistent voice internally and externally. - The Director of Athletics manages and develops the school's athletic programs as defined by the school and the New Hampshire Interscholastic Athletic Association (NHIAA). - The Director of Ministry and Campus Life is responsible for coordinating the school's campus ministry programs including retreats, school mass, prayer, and community service.
-The Director also oversees the

-SAINTS Block program including the advisory program and school clubs.
+The Principal oversees the supervision of the faculty, the facilities, admissions, public relations dimensions of the school, and oversees the administrators who coordinate the day-to-day operations of the school. - The Director of Admission develops, organizes, and manages enrollment strategies as well as coordinating advancement and fundraising goals. - The Director of Advancement develops, organizes, and manages, and coordinates advancement and fundraising goals. - The Communications and Marketing Coordinator establishes and manages the school's comprehensive communications and marketing plan to ensure a clear and consistent voice internally and externally. - The Director of Athletics manages and develops the school's athletic programs as defined by the school and the New Hampshire Interscholastic Athletic Association (NHIAA). - The Director of Campus Ministry is responsible for coordinating the school's campus ministry programs including retreats, school mass, prayer, and community service.
+The Director also oversees the SAINTS Block program including the advisory program and school clubs.

-- The Director of School Counseling is responsible for providing direct service to students, oversees the counseling department, provides administrative support related to social-emotional health and community issues, and consults with academic departments and campus ministry around program development. - The Chief Financial Officer is responsible for all budget matters related to the fiscal health of the school.
-The business manager also oversees all vendor contracts (i.e. buses, facilities, cafeteria, etc.).
+- The Director of School Counseling and Student Services provides direct service to students, oversees the counseling department, assists in the investigation and resolution of complaints and disciplinary issues, oversees Student Service Programs, provides administrative support related to social-emotional health and community issues, and consults with academic departments and campus ministry around program development. - The Comptroller is responsible for all budget matters related to the fiscal health of the school.
+The position also oversees all vendor contracts (i.e. buses, facilities, cafeteria, etc.).